yegor256/blog/_posts/2014/nov/2014-11-24-principles-of-bug-tracking.md

 The responsibility of the ticket reporter is to **defend the problem**.
-When I [report a bug]({% pst 2018/apr/2018-04-24-right-way-to-report-bugs %}), I have to insist that it exists&mdash;this is my job.
+When I [report a bug]({% pst 2018/apr/2018-04-24-right-way-to-report-bugs %}), I have to insist that it exists---this is my job.
 Others may tell me that I'm wrong and the bug is not there.
 They may tell me that they can't reproduce it.
 They may say that my description of a task is too **vague** and nobody understands it.
 There may be many issues